The Weight of Ink by Rachel Kadish

-Plan to meet on Thursday, MARCH (not February!)
-13, 2025, at 5:00 PM at our church home at 407 N 1st Street, Suite 3 to share your thoughts and reactions to the novel.
+Then plan to meet on Thursday, May 8, 2025, at 5:00 PM at our church home at 407 N 1st Street, Suite 3 to share your thoughts and reactions to the novel.

 10 Plus Years of UUCY Book Club Selections